jackycamp/convoy/README.md

 `-proto_dist inet6_tcp` forces erlang's distribution protocol to use ipv6.
 Railway's internal private network only supports ipv6.

-`-kernel inet_dist_listen_min 4444 inet_dist_listen_max 4444` ensures that distributed communication happens on a specific port.
+`-kernel inet_dist_listen_min 4444 inet_dist_listen_max 4444` ensures that inter-node distributed communication happens on a specific port.
 If not set a random high numbered port will be used which is not supported by railway's internal network.
 You must be explicit about the port.

 If only these environment variables are set, nodes should be able to communicate.
 But you will have to manually connect them using `Node.connect/1` e.g. `Node.connect(:"convoy@convoy.railway.internal")`.